nextthingco/docs/Gadget-docs/source/includes/_build.md

 Built images are then deployed to hardware for testing and further iterations.
 To share an image they can be pushed to an online registry which makes them available to be pulled to one or multiple devices at anytime.

-Follow along and build an image that uses Robert Wolterman's [CHIP_IO](https://github.com/xtacocorex/CHIP_IO) python library to access C.H.I.P.
-Pro Dev Kit's LEDs.
+Follow along and build an example written in C that makes use of an GPIO pin on the C.H.I.P.
+Pro Dev Kit.

 ### 1. Create project directory